 4. Butchers have physically demanding jobs

-Butchers have physically demanding jobs for a variety of reasons.
-Firstly, they are required to stand for long periods of time and repeat the same movements over and over.
+Butchery is a physically demanding job for a variety of reasons.
+Firstly, butchers are required to stand for long periods of time and continuously repeat the same movements.

-Secondly, butchers have to bend and stoop to grasp objects something that can be difficult in cold environments.
-Finally, when butchers receive products from a delivery truck they need to the physical capabilities to actually move it in to the shop.
+Butchers also must bend and stoop to grasp cuts of meat – something that can be difficult in cold environments.
+Finally, when butchers receive products from a delivery truck, they need to be physically capable of moving the deliveries from the truck to the shop.

 5. Butchers work in cold environments